London gold fix company seeks third party to run benchmark

 A similar process to find a new price benchmark recently took place in the silver market.
 That yielded an electronic auction mechanism to replace a daily conference call with just three banks.

 The gold fix, along with other financial benchmarks, has been under increasing regulatory glare in the wake of the Libor rate-rigging scandal.
-Detractors have criticised the process as being vulnerable to manipulation.
+Detractors have criticized the process as being vulnerable to manipulation.

 Changes to the current gold “fix”, a twice-daily auction between four banks that takes place over the telephone, will include a new code of conduct for participants and the appointment of an independent chairperson, the statement said.